 - Reaching Longer par 3’s

-For beginning golfers, the 7 iron will become your best friend.
+For beginning and the high handicap golfer, the 7 iron will become your best friend.
 It is a more comfortable club to learn to hit and offers both distance and trajectory when appropriately struck.
-Most beginners hit a full 7 iron 100 yards (men) or 60 yards (women).
+Most beginners and short hitters hit a full 7 iron 100 yards (men) or 60 yards (women).

-If your golf ball isn’t traveling this far with the 7 iron, here are a few tips you can use to get better contact:
+If your golf ball isn’t traveling this far with the 7 iron, here are a few tips you can use to get better, solid contact and increase your ball speed resulting in higher launch angle and more distance:

 - Press the hands over the golf ball and put more weight on your front hip